bucanero/save-decrypters/lego-checksum-fixer/README.md

 - LEGO Lord Of The Rings
 - LEGO Batman 2: DC Super Heroes
 - LEGO Harry Potter: Years 5-7
+- LEGO Pirates of the Caribbean: The Video Game

 ### Credits